 Posted By: Francis Koster Published: March 20, 2023

-ONE IN FIVE AMERICANS WORK AT OR ATTEND K-12 SCHOOLS “According to estimates from the U.S. Environmental Protection Agency, half of these adults and children spend their school days breathing air polluted with toxic chemicals, mold, viruses, bacteria, asbestos, pesticides, smog and particulates from vehicle pollution, and more.”
-According to the National Education Association, this is around …
+ONE IN FIVE AMERICANS WORK AT OR ATTEND K-12 SCHOOLS “According to estimates from the U.S. Environmental Protection Agency, half of these adults and children spend … Our state legislature is guilty of child neglect Read More »

 Posted By: Francis Koster Published: January 1, 2023

 Several badly designed teacher’s pay proposals now before the N.C.
 Legislature claim they will pay teachers more if they do their jobs well.
-They will not.
-The proposed new laws would have educators’ pay raised only if their student’s learning improves year-after-year on state-wide tests.
-This is profoundly unfair to teachers in older school buildings. …
+They will … We need to teach elected officials about school pollution.
+Read More »

 Posted By: Francis Koster Published: March 9, 2021